Huawei-PTLab/Theater/README.md

     }
 }
 ```
-In order to create the `Pong` actor, we first need to an actor system, and use
+In order to create the `Pong` actor, we first need an actor system, and use
 the `actorOf` function.
 This function requires a String name and an actor
 constructor with type `(ActorCell)->Actor`.
 Because `Actor` class's `init()` is
 this type, we just use it directly.